nextcloud/all-in-one/readme.md

 - If you are using AIO's built-in Reverse Proxy and don't use your own, then may the certificate issuing possibly not work out-of-the-box because Cloudflare might block the attempt.
 In that case you need to disable the Proxy feature at least temporarily in order to make it work.
 See https://github.com/nextcloud/all-in-one/discussions/1101.

 ### How to run Nextcloud behind a Cloudflare Tunnel?
 Although it does not seems like it is the case but from AIO perspective a Cloudflare Tunnel works like a reverse proxy.
 So please follow the [reverse proxy documentation](./reverse-proxy.md) where is documented how to make it run behind a Cloudflare Tunnel.
-Also see https://github.com/dani-garcia/vaultwarden/wiki/Running-a-private-vaultwarden-instance-with-Let%27s-Encrypt-certs#cloudflare-setup for additional docs on this topic.
+However please see the [caveats](https://github.com/nextcloud/all-in-one#notes-on-cloudflare-proxytunnel) before proceeding.

 ### Disrecommended VPS providers
 - Stratos VPS crash/freeze/make errors when they reach an extremely low PID limit, which is very quickly reached by AIO, see [here](https://github.com/nextcloud/all-in-one/discussions/1747#discussioncomment-4716164), Strato does normally not increase this limit.